paraschas/jaws/README.md

 ## Run.java
     get configuration from an XML file
-        NEXT
         parse xml file
-        store to a Settings object
+        store the configuration data to a Settings object NEXT
+        get and check the data from the Settings object clean up debug prints
     start the server